algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-12-01

+Lots of Chrysalis work, too many to list.

 # 2018-11-30

 Rewrote the Chrysalis UI - at least most of it - on top of Material UI.
 Also added a colormap editor while there, and cleaned up the code a little.